Marvelous Türkiye (Turkey)

 Resplendently attired juice vendor, Türkiye (Turkey)

-After breakfast we explore the quaint Greek village of Kayakoy, which literally translates as "rock town" and was at one time a thriving populated village mot known as Levissi.
-Afternoon, we drive to Oludeniz, where we have an opportunity to swim. Ölüdeniz, which means "dead sea" because of the stillness of the water, the lagoon is a nature preserve.
-With its sheltered (and protected) lagoon beside a lush national park, a long spit of sandy beach and Baba Dağ (Mt.
-Baba) casting its shadow across the sea.
+After breakfast, we explore the charming Greek village of Kayaköy, which means "rock town" and was once a thriving settlement known as Levissi.
+In the afternoon, we drive to Ölüdeniz, where we have the chance to swim in its tranquil waters. Ölüdeniz, meaning "dead sea" due to its calm, still waters, features a lagoon that is a nature preserve.
+Surrounded by a lush national park, it boasts a long sandy beach and the imposing Baba Dağ (Mount Baba), which casts its shadow over the serene sea.
+Tonight, optional sunset cruise with dinner is available at additional cost.
 (B)

 Day 10: Antalya/Aspendos/Konya/Cappadocia (Drive)